-My electric-solid body and electric-acoustic harps, can be built in any size, style, and number of strings, from 19 to 45.
-I can build them with gut, nylon or wire strings.
+My electric-acoustic harps, can be built in any size, style, and number of strings, from 19 to 29.
+I can build them with gut or nylon strings.

 Harp Shown above: This is a detail shot of Black Walnut, 36 string, ‘Bamboo ‘themed electric-acoustic harp, using the RMC individual string transducers.
-The transducers are tiny gold colored mini-bridges that are set right behind the strings.
+This is an older project, and I am no longer using this system.